-Tomatoey vodka sauce is one of my favorites and one that I don’t make often enough.
-This time I made it and threw in some gulf shrimp to make shrimp penne with vodka sauce.
+Vodka sauce is one of my favorites and one that I don’t make often enough.
+This time I made it and threw in some gulf shrimp to make shrimp penne alla vodka sauce.

 Quite a while ago I did a post on Penne with Vodka Sauce.
 It’s a tasty but time consuming recipe involving oven baking the sauce for quite a while.
 This vodka sauce is similar but with no oven time.
 Just reduce the sauce for a while on the stovetop.
 Much easier.

 The shrimp in this recipe pairs well with the richness of the sauce.
 And the shrimp is so easy to cook right in the sauce.
-You should use pretty big shrimp…even if it means you’ll have to peel and devein them.
-The taste of the shrimp is what makes this a super dinner.
+You should use pretty big shrimp…20 to 30 shrimp per pound size.
+The sweetness of the shrimp combined with the smooth tasting sauce is what makes this a super dinner.

 If you really like shrimp, you should try the terrific recipe I developed for Bonefish Grill Bang Bang Shrimp.
 Just like the original tasty appetizer from Bonefish.

-At the same time that I was making our dinner, MaryJo was baking bread to have with our meal and to use in a post for MJ Bakes a Lot.
-Her recipe is right here.
+At the same time that I was making our dinner, [email protected]MJBakesaLot.com, was baking bread to have with our meal.
 MaryJo sliced and buttered some of her bread, and I toasted it on the stovetop in a cast iron griddle.
 The combination of the shrimp, pasta and bread was amazing.

-This recipe makes around a quart of penne and vodka sauce which is enough for 4 or 5 people.
+This recipe makes around a quart of shrimp penne alla vodka sauce which is enough for 4 or 5 people.
 Since the sauce is so good, I’m saying 4.

 In less than an hour you and your family could be enjoying this great dinner.